TLC Tutoring

-Any student registered in a course covered by the program is eligible to schedule multiple sessions per week with a trained peer tutor.
-These services are free of charge to all students.
+Any student registered in a course covered by the program (see below) is eligible to schedule one session per day per course.

 BIOL 121